 This prospectus contains or incorporates by reference certain forward-looking statements.
 All statements other than statements of historical facts contained in this prospectus, including statements regarding our future results of operations and financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 When used, statements which are not historical in nature, including those containing words such as "anticipate," "estimate," "should," "expect," "believe," "intend," and similar expressions, are intended to identify forward-looking statements.
 We have based forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 This prospectus also contains estimates and other statistical data made by independent parties and by us relating to market size and growth and other industry data.
 This data involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such estimates.
-We have not independently verified the statistical and other industry data generated by independent parties and on the give undue weight to such estimates.
 We have not independently verified the statistical and other industry data generated by independent parties and contained in this prospectus and, accordingly, we cannot guarantee their accuracy or completeness.
 In addition, projections, assumptions and estimates of our future performance and the future performance of the industries in which we operate are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described under the headings "Risk Factors" beginning on page 8 in the accompanying prospectus and page 8 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2008, and page 36 of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2009.
-These forward-lo
+These forward-looking statements are subject to various risks and uncertainties, including those relating to:

-- · current maturities of our financing arrangements and our ability to renew or refinance such financing arrangements; - · defaults on the mortgage loans securing our tax-exempt mortgage revenue bonds; - risks associated with investing in multifamily apartments, including changes in business conditions and the general economy; - changes in short-term interest rates; - our ability to use borrowings to finance our assets; - · current negative economic and credit market conditions; and - changes in government regulations affecting our business.
+- · current maturities of our financing arrangements and our ability to renew or refinance such financing arrangements; - defaults on the mortgage loans securing our tax-exempt mortgage revenue bonds; - · risks associated with investing in multifamily apartments, including changes in business conditions and the general economy; - changes in short-term interest rates; - our ability to use borrowings to finance our assets; - · current negative economic and credit market conditions; and - changes in government regulations affecting our business.